Fortescue (company): Eliwana mine

 In May 2018 Fortescue announced a US$1.28 billion development of a new mine in the Pilbara at the Eliwana site.
 This expansion will include an additional 143 km of railway and a dry ore processing plant capable of processing 30 million tonnes a year.
 The new mine is expected to have an 18-year lifespan and will be funded from the company's cash flow.

 The project is expected create 1,900 construction jobs and 500 permanent full-time positions with production expected to commence in 2020.
 The Eliwana mine is part of Fortescue's strategy to move to a 60 per cent iron-grade product.

 Iron Bridge mine

-Scheduled to open 2022, the Iron Bridge mine, located 145 kilometres south of Port Hedland, is projected to produce 22 million tonnes of high-grade 67% magnetite per annum.
+The Iron Bridge mine, located 145 kilometres south of Port Hedland, opened in 2023, sending slurry with 0.028 mm grains by pipeline 135 km to Port Hedland.
+The mine is projected to produce 22 million tonnes of high-grade 67% magnetite per annum by 2026.
 The project is a joint venture between Fortescue and Formosa Steel, with Baosteel as a minority share holder.
-The project suffered from cost explosion, with the latest projection of A$4.87 billion being 30 per cent higher than the original estimate.